defencedigital/moduk-service-manual/src/user-research/find-user-research-participants-across-defence.md

 The Defence Disability Network (DDN) can help you recruit participants with condition-specific disabilities.

-On a MODNET device, [go to the Defence Disability Network](https://modgovuk.sharepoint.com/sites/DisabilityNetwork)
+On a MOD device, [go to the Defence Disability Network](https://modgovuk.sharepoint.com/sites/DisabilityNetwork)

 ### Defence Connect